Adapted from his own novella The Hellbound Heart, Clive Barker made his directorial debut in 1987 with the delightfully disturbing Hellraiser.

-The film opens in a distant land, with a merchant posing the question “What’s your pleasure, Frank Cotton?”.
-Thrillseeker Frank pushes a wad of cash in exchange for an ornate puzzle box.
+“What’s your pleasure, Frank Cotton?” asks a merchant in a distant land, as thrill-seeker Frank pushes a wad of cash in exchange for an ornate puzzle box.
 “Take it, it’s yours.
 It always was.”
 Later, in a candlelit attic, Frank solves the box and is swiftly torn to shreds by chains cascading from every corner of the room.

 We’re then introduced to Frank’s brother Larry (Andrew Robinson) as he’s moving into his late mother’s dilapidated house along with his second wife Julia (Clare Higgins).
 Their faltering marriage is further strained by Larry’s teenage daughter Kirsty (Ashley Laurence) and Julia’s yearning for a previous lover – an affair she had with the recently deceased Frank.
 Who unbeknownst to them, lays beneath their feet decaying.
 When Larry injures himself during the move, his blood trickles down to Frank’s hollow shell and he is soon reborn.